jerrywoo96/Camera/Guide/content.md

 2. Add features to the subject by adding Lights one by one, and adjusting the power of the Light, to achieve desired Lighting Effect on the Subject.
    - Doubling the distance away from the Light Source = Increase EV in Camera by 2 Stops.
    - Halving the distance away from the Light Source = Decrease EV in Camera by 2 Stops.

+### Light Characteristics<a name="light-characteristics"></a>

+- Flat Surface Diffusers
+  - Redirects Light in a Single Direction Perpendicular to the Surface
+- Bulbous/Dome Diffusers
+  - Reflects Light in Multiple Directions Perpendicular to the Tangent of the Surface
+- More Diffusion Material
+  - Softens Highlights
+- Larger Reflectors/Surface/Light Source
+  - Softens Shadows
+- Flags
+  - Blocks Light from Spilling onto the Background or Subject

+### Light Modifiers<a name="light-modifiers"></a>

+- Softbox
+- Umbrella
+- Reflector

 ## Shooting Scenarios<a name="shooting-scenarios"></a>